andrewaminazm/quiz/README.md

 the testcase in integration folder

-and the setting in cypress.config
+and the setting in cypress.json